Man Chong: Early life and career

 Man Chong was from Changyi County (昌邑縣), Shanyang Commandery (山陽郡), which is located northwest of present-day Jinxiang County, Shandong.
 When he was 17, he served as an Investigator (督郵) in his home commandery.
 At the time, there was a group of armed thugs led by Li Shuo (李朔) who were causing harm to the locals.
 After the commandery administrator put Man Chong in charge of dealing with them, Li Shuo surrendered to the authorities and never caused trouble again.

 As Man Chong grew older, he became the Prefect (令) of Gaoping County (高平縣; northwest of present-day Weishan County, Shandong).
 Around the time, an official Zhang Bao (張苞) was abusing his powers by soliciting bribes and causing trouble for the local administration.
 One day, Man Chong led his guards into the guesthouse where Zhang Bao stayed and arrested him on allegations of corruption.
-After Zhang Bao died under torture during the interrogation on the same day, Man Chong resigned and went home.
+After interrogating Zhang Bao and publishing his crimes, Man Chong resigned and went home with his part in the process completed.

 Service under Cao Cao

 As the Prefect of Xu County

 When the warlord Cao Cao held the position of Governor of Yan Province between 191 and 192, he recruited Man Chong to serve as an Assistant Officer (從事) under him.
-Later, when Cao Cao briefly served as General-in-Chief in 196, he appointed Man Chong as an Assistant in the West Bureau (西曹屬) of his administration.
-Man Chong was later appointed as the Prefect of Xu County (許縣; present-day Xuchang, Henan), the imperial capital of the Eastern Han dynasty between 196 and 220.
+Later, when Cao Cao had taken control of the Han court and was briefly General-in-Chief in 196, he appointed Man Chong as an Assistant in the West Bureau (西曹屬) of his administration.
+Man Chong was later appointed as the Prefect of Xu County (許縣; present-day Xuchang, Henan), the new imperial capital of the Eastern Han dynasty between 196 and 220.
+This was a politically sensitive appointment given Cao Cao's relatively new grip on the court and Man Chong, not yet thirty, was fairly young for such an important post.
 During his tenure, Man Chong got into two controversial incidents.

 In the first incident, Cao Hong, one of Cao Cao's cousins and trusted generals, had some retainers under him who broke the law while they were in Xu County.
 After Man Chong arrested and imprisoned the retainers, Cao Hong wrote to him and asked him to release them.
 When Man Chong ignored his request, Cao Hong brought up the issue to Cao Cao, who summoned the official in charge to come and see him.
 Man Chong thought that Cao Cao wanted to pardon Cao Hong's retainers, so he immediately executed them.
 Cao Cao was pleased when he heard about it and he remarked, "Isn't this what an officeholder should do?"